qpgmr-de/qpgmr-de.github.io/_posts/2025-06-01-initializing-srvpgm.md

 outside of your functions - and exaclty like ILE-RPG those variables are global to the module.
 And those variables are "initialized" at the moment, the module is loaded.

-And here the *trick* - as we defined a class constructor, that code is executed in the very moment, where the variable is initialized - ... when the module is loaded.
-And because our constructor is calling our ILE-RPG procedure `initSrvpgm()`, our ILE-RPG code is also executed - ... when the (C++) module is loaded.
+And here the *trick* - as we defined a class constructor, that constructor code is executed in the very moment, where the variable is initialized - *... when the module is loaded*.
+And because our constructor is calling our ILE-RPG procedure `initSrvpgm()`, our ILE-RPG code is also executed - *... when the (C++) module is loaded*.

 So that *Kind of Magic* is simply an object-oriented feature of C++, which we are *exploiting shamelessly* for our own advantage.